The photo above was taken in 2010 I believe while I was playing in the World Poker Tour LA Poker Classic at the Commerce Casino.

 What are your food costs?

 You don't need to know these things at an accountant level, but you should know what's going on behind the scenes.
-Knowing the lingo helps you to speak to the experts and understand more fully what's going on in your business.
+Knowing the lingo helps you communicate with experts and understand what's going on in your business.

 Understanding basic human psychology